scm-manager/website/content/posts/2022-03-10-scm-manager-2-32-0/index.md

 ![Theme Switcher](assets/theme_switcher.png)

 ## Feedback
-We would like to get more feedback from you the user, and therefore we tried to make it more simple to provide us feedback directly from within the SCM-Manager.
+We would like to get more feedback from you, and therefore we tried to make it more simple to provide us feedback directly.
 You can use the button in the lower right corner to display a form and easily submit your thoughts, suggestions and compliments.

 ![Feedback](assets/feedback.png)

-Disclaimer: the data you provide will only be used by the SCM-Manager development team and will not be shared with third parties.
+**Disclaimer:** The data you provide will only be used by the SCM-Manager development team and will not be shared with third parties.
 For further information check out our [Privacy Policy](/imprint).

 ## Final words